-Plot all nodes and vertices that were active between time 1 & 10:
+Plot nodes and edges that were active at any point (rule=any) between time 1 and time 10: plot(network.extract(short.stergm.sim, onset=1, terminus=10, rule="any"))

-'''

-plot( network.extract(short.stergm.sim, onset=1, terminus=10, rule="any") )

-'''

-Let's make a quick d3 animation from the example network:
+Let's make a quick d3 animation from the example network: render.d3movie(short.stergm.sim,displaylabels=TRUE)

-render.d3movie(short.stergm.sim,displaylabels=TRUE)

-We are now ready to create and animate our own dynamic network.
-Dynamic network object can be generated in a number of ways: from a set of networks/matrices representing different time points; from data frames/matrices with node lists and edge lists indicating when each is active, or when they switch state.
+Next, we will create and animate our own dynamic network.
+Dynamic network objects can be generated in a number of ways: from a set of networks/matrices representing different time points; from data frames/matrices with node lists and edge lists indicating when each is active, or when they switch state.
 You can check out ?networkDynamic for more information.